Giles Worsley: Early life and education

-Giles Arthington Worsley was born on 22 March 1961 in North Yorkshire, being the second of three sons of Sir Marcus Worsley, 5th Baronet, and his wife the Hon.
-Bridget Assheton (1926–2004), a daughter of Ralph Assheton, 1st Baron Clitheroe.
-His family moved into Hovingham Hall when he was aged 12, after his father inherited the title and estate, which in 2006 was 3,000 acres.
+Worsley was born on 22 March 1961 in North Yorkshire, the second of three sons of Sir Marcus Worsley, 5th Baronet and his wife the Hon Bridget Assheton (1926–2004), a daughter of Ralph Assheton, 1st Baron Clitheroe.
+His family moved into Hovingham Hall when he was aged 12, after his father inherited the baronetcy and estate, which in 2006 was 3,000 acres.
+He was a nephew of Katharine, Duchess of Kent.